bettersg/verifact_backend/README.md

 - You can also log into your postgres shell to confirm that it worked by running `psql verifact`, then once in the shell, run `\d` to show all relations.
 It should show a handful of django relations

 #### Preload data
-- `pipenv run python manage.py loaddata questions` - This command loads the data from `verifact/forum/fixtures/questions` into the database.
+- `pipenv run python manage.py loaddata users questions answers votes` - This command loads the specified fixtures from `verifact/forum/fixtures/` into the database.
+To load specific fixtures, specify those fixtures at the end of the command.

 # Formatting style